AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

      - Specific investment cost for each type of Renewable Energy Source (RES)
    * - RES_Specific_OM_Cost
      - % (0-1)
-     - O&M cost for each type of Renewable Energy Source (RES) as a fraction of specific investment cost
+     - O&M cost for each type of Renewable Energy Source (RES) as a fraction of the specific investment cost
    * - RES_Lifetime
      - years
      - Lifetime of each Renewable Energy Source (RES)
    * - RES_units
      - (-)
-     - Existing RES units of nominal capacity (if Brownfield investment ativated)
+     - Existing RES units of nominal capacity (if Brownfield investment activated)
    * - RES_years
      - years
      - How many years ago the component was installed
    * - RES_unit_CO2_emission
      - [kgCO2/kW]
      - ???